Tqyuo/odin-recipes/README.md

 I am super excited to continue learning
 Using this project to learn Git and the importance of valuable Commit messages.

+EDIT: Not going to use any CSS on this project.
+I will come back to it later after the Odin Project teaches me more CSS.

 Assignment: